CTAPP reporting: common issues

 Many licensees have questions about how to respond to the questions regarding IOLTA and non-IOLTA accounts:

-• If you answer “Yes” to the Screening Question, you must answer both Question 1 (about IOLTA accounts) and Question 2 (about non-IOLTA accounts).
+• If you answer “Yes” to the Screening Question, you must answer both Step 1 (Annual Client Trust Account Reporting) and Step 2 (Account Registration).

-• An IOLTA account is an Interest on Lawyers Trust Account where you hold client funds that are nominal in amount or held for a short period.
+• An IOLTA account is an Interest on Lawyers Trust Account where you hold client funds that are nominal in amount or held for a short period and the interest is paid to the State Bar.
+See CTAPP FAQ 1.3 for more information.

-• A non-IOLTA account is any other client trust account you maintain that doesn't qualify as an IOLTA account (typically used for larger amounts or longer-term holdings).
+• A non-IOLTA account is any other client trust account you maintain that doesn't qualify as an IOLTA account (typically used for larger amounts or longer-term holdings) and the interest is payable to a client or other person.
+See CTAPP FAQ 1.3 for more information.

-• If you answer “Yes” to either question, you'll need to provide the required account information for each account you maintain or your firm or organization will need to provide it on your behalf, unless you are no longer employed by or in practice with that firm or organization.
+• If you answer “Yes” to either an IOLTA or non-IOLTA question, you'll need to provide the required account information for each account you maintain or your firm or organization will need to provide it on your behalf, unless you are no longer employed by or in practice with that firm or organization.
+Please see CTAPP FAQ 3.2.2 for a table of account types and the applications the accounts must be registered through for each response in Step 1.

 Disassociate a Client Trust Account